InvestigationsLieutenant Joseph Boyle

 To contact a detective, please call the Grand Haven Department of Public Safety at (616) 842-3460.

-Dave Hudson is the Fire Marshal for GHDPS.
-Hudson was promoted to the Fire Marshal position in 2013.
-Hudson is responsible for conducting fire inspections, fire investigations, maintaining Firefighter Right-to-Know data (as required by MIOSHA), SCBA maintenance, SCBA and gas mask fit testing and assisting in the training of the PSO Is.
+James Kibart is the Fire Marshal for GHDPS.
+Kibart was promoted to the Fire Marshal position in 2017.
+Kibart is responsible for conducting fire inspections, fire investigations, rental home inspections, maintaining Firefighter Right-to-Know data (as required by MIOSHA), SCBA maintenance, SCBA and gas mask fit testing and assisting in the training of the PSO Is.
 Hudson also oversees the SARA Title III sites which are complexes storing dangerous chemicals including underground storage tanks.

 W.E.M.E.T.
 (West Michigan Enforcement Team) is a multi-agency, task force under the direction of the Michigan State Police, comprised of officers from West Michigan law enforcement agencies throughout Ottawa, Muskegon and Allegan Counties.
 This team of law enforcement personnel enforces major drug trafficking crimes and money laundering operations throughout West Michigan.
 Currently GHDPS has an officer assigned to the task force.

 The Grand Haven Department of Public Safety’s participation in the program is extremely vital.
 It affords officers the opportunity to become specialized in recognizing and enforcing drug related issues, as well as, giving them a chance to gain advanced police skills in search and seizure, interrogation techniques, high-risk felony arrests, and intelligence gathering.
 The knowledge and skills gained from this experience are unparalleled with other opportunities within the department.
 In addition, and of equal importance, are the benefits brought to the City of Grand Haven and it’s community members as a result of our participation in WEMET.